Why do muscles twitch after exercise?

 The effect of this process on muscle fibers is that those fibers go into a state of contraction because they quickly fatigue and need to rest.
 It’s common knowledge that heavy or intense workouts make your muscles feel sore and tight.
 Those feelings usually last for about 24 hours (overnight), but it’s not uncommon for you to experience stiffness and pain up to 72 hours after working out.

-During these first few hours following a workout, the neurotransmitter nor-epinephrine increases in concentration within the damaged muscle tissue.
+During these first few hours following a workout, the neurotransmitter nor-epinephrine increases concentration within the damaged muscle tissue.

 This triggers two reactions: